Midwife in the Tire Swing

 “And an ‘In Memoriam.’
 Causality was a three-year-old in a stakes race at Belmont Park, dropped dead in the stretch.
 The horse right behind him was heard to mutter, “Oh, Shit,” and it, too, dropped dead in its tracks.
 A Jesuit Perfecta.
 There is no Law of Causality; and wouldn’t the Jesuits love to get their hands on that one.
 Causality is just a ‘notion.’
 And a horse until it dropped dead at Belmont.
 There is no argued reason why cause must precede effect.
 Causality is not a law of science.
 Causality is not a law of Muncie, Indiana, even.
 Oh, yes... here’s your car back.”

 Dave Peel hovered in space and looked back toward the first car.
 Fr.
 Coughlin sat immobile, the windshield wipers in mid-stroke, the condensation from the exhaust pipe still holding the same question mark shaped plume it had had hours before.
 Time was standing still.
 Malakh waxed on; father Coughlin stared blankly, panic in his eyes.
-“You are not pivotal; however you are essential to the execution of the plan.
+“You are not pivotal, priest.
 Just expendable, understand?
 I mean radio, really.
 The probability vectors of Joanna Southcott, the miraculous child, Sarah Drye and Cat and Lucy Hobart are coalescing at a nexus.
 Don’t ask what a nexus is—they talk that way back Home; you’ll get used to it when you’re dead.
 You have to fix things.
 Then you can go paint daisies on urinals to your heart’s content.
 Zip, please.”
-Here Malakh was tap-dancing backwards, accompanied by small explosions as he pulled dance bombs from his pocket and threw them at his feet, tiny puffs propelling him offstage.
+Here Malakh was tap-dancing backwards, accompanied by small explosions as he pulled dance bombs from his pocket and threw them at an invisible floor, tiny puffs propelling him offstage.
 “Like this number?
 I remember Fred Astaire doing it in the films—Putting On The Ritz, I think.”
 The doorway followed.

 “The Hole in the World,” Fr.
 Coughlin managed, shaking and zipping, “What is the Hole in the World?”